Nsfr750/DB-Browser/README.md

 # Database Browser

 A Python-based GUI application for browsing and exporting database files.
-This application supports both SQLite and Microsoft Access (Jet DB) databases, allowing users to view contents in a table format and export data to CSV files.
+This application supports SQLite, Microsoft Access (Jet DB), and MVO (Multiversion Object) databases, allowing users to view contents in a table format and export data to CSV files.

 ## Features

+- Open and browse multiple database formats:
+  - SQLite (.db)
-- Open and browse SQLite (.db) and Microsoft Access (.mdb, .accdb) database files
+  - Microsoft Access (.mdb, .accdb)
+  - MVO (.mvo) - Multiversion Object database files
+- Export data to CSV files
 - Support for multiple tables within a database
 - Interactive table selection for databases with multiple tables
 - Data displayed in a scrollable table view with column headers